Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Enumeration results

 \section{Enumeration results}

 In this section, we provide several enumeration results on the numbers of cuboctahedra in latin hypercubes of small order and dimension.
-Our enumeration is based on data on small latin squares by Wanless ~\cite{mckay.LSsite} and small latin hypercubes by McKay and Wanless~\cite{KayWan.census}.
+They are based on the collection of representatives of all main classes of small latin squares by McKay~\cite{mckay.LSsite} and small latin hypercubes by McKay and Wanless~\cite{KayWan.census}.
+For each $d$-dimensional latin hypercube $Q$ of order $n$ and $0 \leq k \leq d$, we use exhaustive enumeration to count the number of $k$-dimensional cuboctahedra in $Q$ and in all $d$ conjugates of $Q$ obtained by the transposition of the symbol position and the $i$-th position in indices, $i = 1, \ldots, d$.
+The Python code for enumerating cuboctahedra in a given latin hypercube can be found at~\cite{cuboctahedra.code}.

+Below, we present the maximum and minimum numbers of cuboctahedra in latin hypercubes of small order and dimension, along with the hypercubes that achieve these numbers.
+Moreover, we compare the minimum numbers of cuboctahedra with the theoretical lower bounds proved in Section~\ref{lowboundsec}.
 We start with latin squares, i.e., $2$-dimensional latin hypercubes.

 \textbf{Latin squares of order $n \leq 4$} are isotopic to the Cayley tables of groups and have $n^5$ cuboctahedra.